Exploiting Negative Capacitance for Unconventional Coulomb Engineering

 where $|\eta_{f}|$ denotes the complex magnitude, and we have assumed that the dielectric part is conventional ($\varepsilon^{d}_{z}, \varepsilon^{d}_{\perp} > 0$).
 This form reveals that in the case of anisotropic NC the calculated $V_{\text{eff}}$ is periodic, and it is natural to identify the corresponding critical length scale $|\eta_{f}|L_{f}$.
 For a system with isotropic NC ($\varepsilon^{f}_{z}<0$, $\varepsilon^{f}_{\perp}<0$) $\eta_{f}$ is real-valued, the corresponding gate screening function remains $tanh$, and $V_{\text{eff}}(q)$ is not periodic.

 In addition to $|\eta_{f}|L_{f}$, two important length scales in the composite structure are $2k_{F}$ (low-energy scattering shell in the 2DES) and a characteristic length scale corresponding to the NC phenomenon, taken to be the domain width $d$ of PDT in the extrinsic case.
-We define two distinct regimes based on the relative values of these length scales: long-wavelength and short-wavelength.

-In the long-wavelength limit, two simplifications emerge: wavelengths of electron scattering in 2DES are too large to resolve microscopic details on the scale of domain width $d$ (so that a simplified model with constant $\varepsilon^{nc}(q)$ suffices), and gate screening reduces to its linear limit since the gates see an effectively uniform charge distribution in the 2DES.
-Expressed as mathematical conditions: \begin{itemize} \item In the long-wavelength regime, $2k_{F}d\ll 1$ and $2k_{F}|\eta_{f}|L_{f}\ll 1$, so that the single-mode approximation discussed in previous section is a reasonable starting point, and the simplified description of Eq.~(\ref{Eq3}) is applicable [see \textbf{\textit{Fig.~\ref{Fig2}(b)}}]. \item In the short-wavelength regime, $2k_{F}d\gg 1$ and $2k_{F}|\eta_{f}|L_{f}\gg 1$~, indicating that it is important to model dispersion $\varepsilon^{f}_{z}(q)$ (single-mode approximation may not necessarily be reliable) and gate screening modifies the $q$-space structure of $V_{\text{eff}}$ significantly [see \textbf{\textit{Fig.~\ref{Fig2}(c)}}]. \end{itemize}
+In Fig.~\ref{Fig2}, we illustrate the definition of two distinct regimes based on the relative values of these length scales.
+In the long-wavelength limit|$2k_{F}d\ll 1$ and $2k_{F}|\eta_{f}|L_{f}\ll 1$|two simplifications emerge: wavelengths of electron scattering in 2DES are too large to resolve microscopic details on the scale of domain width $d$ (so that a model with constant $\varepsilon^{nc}_{z/\perp}(q)$ suffices), and gate screening reduces to its linear limit since the gates see an effectively uniform charge distribution in the 2DES.
+In this regime, the single-mode approximation discussed in previous section is a reasonable starting point, and the simplified description of Eq.~(\ref{Eq3}) is applicable [see Fig.~\ref{Fig2}(b)].
+In the short-wavelength regime|$2k_{F}d\gg 1$ and $2k_{F}|\eta_{f}|L_{f}\gg 1$|it is important to model the dispersion $\varepsilon^{f}_{z}(q)$ accurately (single-mode approximation may not be reliable) and gate screening modifies the $q$-space structure of $V_{\text{eff}}(q)$ significantly [see Fig.~\ref{Fig2}(c)].

-\textbf{\textit{Figs.~\ref{Fig2}(b),(c)}} demonstrate how the two length scale regimes are accessed using 2DES carrier density $n$ as the control parameter in a model system with ferroelectric $\text{PbTiO}_{3}$ as the NC material. $V_{\text{eff}}$ as a function of wavenumber $q$ is shown.
-Ferroelectric thickness $L_{f}$ could be varied at fixed $n$ to achieve the same effect.
-The long-wavelength limit is accessed in the case of \textbf{low carrier density} and \textbf{small thickness}.
+In frequency space, the negative permittivity associated with the PDT response [Eq.~(\ref{Eq5})] persists below the characteristic PDT oscillation frequency $\omega_0$~\cite{luk2018prb}.
+Consequently, the Coulomb interaction mediated by the NC ferroelectric remains attractive for $\omega<\omega_0$.
+When the Fermi energy satisfies $E_F \gg \hbar \omega_0$, this separation of energy scales allows the retarded attractive interaction to partially overcome the instantaneous Coulomb repulsion, analogous to phonon-mediated pairing.
+Motivated by this observation, we next estimate the pairing strength within our model platform.